jxnxthxnz/cse15l-lab-reports/lab4.md

 <ctrl-o> <enter>
 <ctrl-x> <enter>
 ```
 I used nano on the file I wanted to change, so I could edit it from my terminal.
-Move my cursor down and to the right.
-Change index1 to index2.
+Move my cursor down 42 times and to the right 12 times.
+Delete the "1" in index1 and enter in "2," so it should now be index2.
 Save my files via ^o and then exit out of nano with my last command.
 ![Image](step7.png)

 **Step 8**